syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 # Custom Font Family

-We can able to change the fontfamily of selected text from default fontfamily into custom fontfamily.
+We can able to change the font family of selected text from default font family into custom font family.

    * From Toolbar
    * Using Code